John Deere Foundation celebrates 75th anniversary

 - 9.7 million smallholder farmers supported to increase their incomes and productivity

-Looking ahead to the next 75 years, the John Deere Foundation will continue to innovate new ways to make an even greater impact.
-One way the Foundation is already doing so is by providing unrestricted support to non-profit organizations.
+Looking ahead to the next 75 years, the John Deere Foundation will continue to innovate new ways to make an even greater impact, the media release stated.
+One way the foundation is already doing so is by providing unrestricted support to non-profit organizations.